CONSERVATION

 The Government is committed to the protection of endangered species and abides by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in the regulation of trade in endangered species through the Protection of Endangered Species of Animals and Plants Ordinance (Cap 586), the local legislation that gives effect to the CITES.

-In particular, we introduced the Protection of Endangered Species of Animals and Plants (Amendment) Ordinance 2018, which had come into effect on 1 May 2018, to enhance regulations on import and re-export of ivory and elephant hunting trophies and to phase out the local ivory trade by end of 2021, as well as to increase the maximum penalties on smuggling and illegal trade in endangered species to provide stronger deterrent effects.
+The Protection of Endangered Species of Animals and Plants (Amendment) Ordinance 2018 came into effect on 1 May 2018 to enhance regulations on import and re-export of ivory and elephant hunting trophies, and phased out the local ivory trade by end of 2021.
+The maximum penalties on smuggling and illegal trade in endangered species were also increased to provide stronger deterrent effects.
 For more details, please visit here.

 Conservation of Biodiversity